atbcb/usab-uswds/_ada-guides/chapter-5-parking.md

 #### Accessible Routes and Access Aisles

-![Accessible parking space with access aisle adjoined by a curb ramp with a top landing 36" deep min.
-Accessible route from access aisle on curb ramp and sidewalk highlighted.
+![Accessible parking space with access aisle adjoined by a curb ramp with a top landing 36 inches deep minimum Accessible route from access aisle on curb ramp and sidewalk highlighted.
 Notes: Accessible routes must connect directly to access aisles.
-Curb ramps, where provided, cannot protrude into access aisles (which cannot slope more than 1:48 max.) to accommodate wheelchair transfers and vehicle ramps or lifts (§502.4).
-A landing at least 36" deep is required at the top of curb ramps; in alterations where space for this landing is unavailable, curb ramps must have side flares with a 1:12 max. slope (§406.4).
+Curb ramps, where provided, cannot protrude into access aisles (which cannot slope more than 1:48 maximum) to accommodate wheelchair transfers and vehicle ramps or lifts (§502.4).
+A landing at least 36 inches deep is required at the top of curb ramps; in alterations where space for this landing is unavailable, curb ramps must have side flares with a 1:12 maximum slope (§406.4).
 Bollards, signs, columns, or other elements cannot be located in the access aisle or reduce the minimum clear width of accessible routes.
 Spaces and aisles must be designed so that parked vehicles do not obstruct the required clear width of adjacent accessible routes (§502.7).
-Detail: Parallel curb ramp with landing 48" min long, 60" preferred.
+Detail: Parallel curb ramp with landing 48 inches minimum long, 60 inches preferred.
 Note: Where space for curb ramps is limited, including in alterations, parallel ramps can provide an alternative.]({{ site.baseurl }}{{ page.image-directory }}chapter5/5p15a.JPG){: .img-large}

 {% include recommendation.html
 text= "Configure accessible routes so that they run in front of, instead of behind, parking spaces."
 %}

 #### Accessible Parking Space

-![Two accessible parking spaces 8' wide min. with an access aisle in between that is 5' wide min. and as long as the space.
-Notes: Vehicle Spaces (§502.2) Spaces must be marked to define the 96" minimum width.
+![Two accessible parking spaces 8 feet wide minimum with an access aisle in between that is 5 feet wide minimum and as long as the space.
+Notes: Vehicle Spaces (§502.2) Spaces must be marked to define the 96 inches minimum width.
-Access Aisle (§502.3) An access aisle at least 60" wide and at least as long as the parking space is required on either side of the parking space and must be marked to discourage parking in it.
+Access Aisle (§502.3) An access aisle at least 60 inches wide and at least as long as the parking space is required on either side of the parking space and must be marked to discourage parking in it.
 Two spaces can share one aisle.
 Access aisles cannot overlap vehicular ways.
 Surfaces